MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/7_meeting_guides.md

 ---
 ---

-## ⬜ TOOL 7.1 - How to structure a learning team meeting
+## ⬜ TOOL 7.1 - How to do a learning team meeting

 _**Basic structure for learning team meetings**_